2026 WORLD CUP GROUP F | Netherlands top contenders; Japan, Tunisia, Sweden upstarts

-Japan could qualify as second-best, though Sweden are also always a quality outfit.
-Tunisia are the lowest-ranked in the group but certainly capable of posing problems and turning the bookies’ predictions upside down.
+Japan could qualify as the second-best, though Sweden are also always a quality outfit.
+Tunisia are the lowest-ranked in the group, but certainly capable of posing problems and turning the bookies’ predictions upside down.

 NETHERLANDS